d-killen/d-killen/README.md

 ### Hi there 👋

+I'm an engineering professional with more than 12 years of experience in design and development looking to transition to a Data Engineering role.
+Most recently managed at a strategic level to grow an engineering startup including responsibility for planning all technology development.
+Has led teams of engineers to deliver complex designs including developing and managing the testing required for validation

 <!--
 **d-killen/d-killen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.